bmo-operations/bmo-site/README.md

 1. Get access to the webpub.brown.edu server.
 Currently [@andyburris](https://github.com/andyburris) and [@cnightin](https://github.com/cnightin) have access and can get you access if you want it, but in case this document gets out of date, contact the Office of Information Technology to regain access.
 2. Download and run the Brown VPN using the instructions [here](https://ithelp.brown.edu/kb/articles/connect-to-brown-s-vpn-pc-mac).
 Despite what the OIT says, it seems like you need this even if you're on the Brown wifi network.
 3. In a command line, connect to the webpub server with the command `ssh <username>@webpub.brown.edu`.
 If it errors with `no matching host key type found`, try running the command with `ssh -oHostKeyAlgorithms=+ssh-rsa <username>@webpub.brown.edu`.
 Your password should be in the message sent to you by OIT.
-4. Once on the server, clone the repository down using `git clone https://<github-username>@github.com/CalNightingale/bmo-site.git`
-5. From your home directory (`~`) clear the `www` directory using `rm -rf www/*`, and copy the static site using `cp -R bmo-site/out/* www/`.
+4. From the home directory (`~`), run `. deploy.sh`.
+(If something errors, see older versions of this README for more detailed instructions.)
-6. At this point, you should see the updated site at https://brown.edu/Athletics/Mens_Ultimate/
+5. At this point, you should see the updated site at https://brown.edu/Athletics/Mens_Ultimate/